lauritzst/selfstudy_DAII/README.md

 ## Project Description

-In this framework I chose the so-called local average treatment effect (LATE) in an instrument variable (IV) setting.
+In this framework I chose the so-called *local average treatment effect* (LATE) in an *instrument variable* (IV) setting.
 While the IV method fails to capture either the Average Treatment Effect (ATE) or Average Treatment Effect on the Treated (ATET), because the method measures effects on subgroups, it is a common strategy to identify the LATE, which represents the treatment effect of a specific sub-sample.
-The estimators under consideration were the Two-Stage Least Squares (2SLS) estimator and the Limited Information Maximum Likelihood (LIML) estimator.
-For a more detailed explanation please see self_study_Storch.pdf
+The estimators under consideration were the *Two-Stage Least Squares* (2SLS) estimator and the *Limited Information Maximum Likelihood* (LIML) estimator.
+For a more detailed explanation please see *self_study_Storch.pdf*.

 ## Code and other files

-The function_file.py contains all necessary functions to calculate/generate the data-generating processes (DGPs), estimators, and plots.
+The *function_file.py* contains all necessary functions to calculate/generate the data-generating processes (DGPs), estimators, and plots.
-The main_file.py calls and executes all necessary functions on predefined variables.
+The *main_file.py* calls and executes all necessary functions on predefined variables.
 In addition, inference statistics are also calculated in this file.
-All tables are saved in the self_study_output.txt file.
-The self_study_Storch.pdf explains the whole estimation procedure and gives reasoning for the results obtained in the three different DGP simulations.
+All tables are saved in the *self_study_output.txt* file.
+The *self_study_Storch.pdf* explains the whole estimation procedure and gives reasoning for the results obtained in the three different DGP simulations.